 Each Racing NSW apprenticeship is 4 years, with an option for extension.
 During this time apprentices receive both practical and theoretical training.

 Most of the practical training is received 'on-the-job' under the supervision of the trainer to whom the apprentice is indentured.

 Racing NSW introduced Academy Style training so that a talent identification process could be undertaken and so that training of all apprentices throughout NSW follows the same timetable.
 The theoretical component for current 2nd, 3rd and 4th year apprentices is received at Apprentice Schools, which are conducted at selected racecourse centres around the state.

-Racing NSW delivers the Certificate IV Jockey program under its Registered Training Company, and employs to deliver the practical side of training.
+Racing NSW delivers the Certificate IV Jockey program under its Training Partnership with TAFE NSW, known as AREA (Australian Racing and Equine Academy).
 Teaching is delivered by both qualified instructors and experienced Jockeys and Trainers who have been trained as Workplace Assessors and who have also completed a Mentoring and Coaching in the Workplace program.
 They offer practical advice, support, tuition and the benefit of their experience to apprentices.